Bitter Sweet Symphony: Credits dispute

-The Verve negotiated rights to use the "Last Time" sample from the copyright holder, Decca Records.
-However, they did not obtain permission from the Rolling Stones' former manager Allen Klein, who owned the copyrights to their pre-1970 songs, including "The Last Time".
-When "Bitter Sweet Symphony" was about to be released as a single, Klein, then the head of ABKCO Records, refused clearance for the sample, saying the Verve had used a larger portion than agreed.
-According to the Verve's guitarist, Nick McCabe, the dispute actually depended not on the sample but Ashcroft's vocal melody, which a musicologist determined was a half-time version of the Rolling Stones' "Last Time" melody.
+The Verve's record label, Virgin Records, acquired permission to use the "Last Time" sample from Decca Records, the owner of the recording.
+However, they did not obtain permission from the Rolling Stones' former manager, Allen Klein, the head of ABKCO Records, who owned the composition rights.
+When "Bitter Sweet Symphony" was about to be released as a single, Klein refused clearance for the sample, saying the Verve had used a larger portion than agreed.
+According to the Verve's guitarist, Nick McCabe, the dispute depended not on the sample but Ashcroft's vocal melody, which a musicologist determined was a half-time version of the Rolling Stones' "Last Time" melody.

-The Verve's co-manager, Jazz Summers, contacted their American record label, Virgin Records, for help.
-Virgin played "Bitter Sweet Symphony" for the Rolling Stones members Mick Jagger and Keith Richards; they liked the track, but declined to become involved in the dispute.
-Summers also sent a copy to Loog Oldham, the Rolling Stones' ex-manager, who wrote back: "Fair cop!
+Virgin played "Bitter Sweet Symphony" for the Rolling Stones members Mick Jagger and Keith Richards, who liked it but declined to become involved in the dispute.
+The Verve's co-manager, Jazz Summers, also sent a copy to Oldham, who wrote back: "Fair cop!
 Absolute total pinch!
-You can see why [ABKCO are] rolling up their sleeves."
-Following a lawsuit, the Verve relinquished all royalties to Klein and the songwriting credits were changed to Jagger–Richards.
-Ashcroft received $1,000; his co-manager, John Kennedy, described it as "one of the toughest deals in music history".
+You can see why [ABKCO are] rolling up their sleeves."Following a lawsuit, the Verve relinquished all royalties to Klein and the songwriting credits were changed to Jagger–Richards.
+Ashcroft received $1,000.
+His co-manager, John Kennedy, described it as "one of the toughest deals in music history".
 According to the Verve's bassist, Simon Jones, the Verve were told they would be given half the royalties, but when the single began selling well, they were instructed to relinquish 100% of the royalties or remove it from sale.

 Rolling Stone wrote that the outcome was "patently absurd", noting that Jagger and Richards were not involved with the sample or Ashcroft's melody and lyrics.
 Ashcroft said sarcastically that "Bitter Sweet Symphony" was "the best song Jagger and Richards have written in 20 years", and that it was the Rolling Stones' biggest UK hit since "Brown Sugar" (1971).
-Asked in 1999 whether he believed that the situation was fair, Richards said: "I'm out of whack here, this is serious lawyer shit.
+Asked in 1999 whether he believed the situation was fair, Richards said: "I'm out of whack here, this is serious lawyer shit.
 If the Verve can write a better song, they can keep the money."
 David Whitaker, who wrote the string line in the "Last Time" sample, said in 2001: "The whole thing just makes one a bit sick, really."

 In 1998, "Bitter Sweet Symphony" was used in a television advertisement for Nike.
 According to a statement released by the Verve's management, the Verve had a policy against licensing their music to advertising and would not have consented had they retained the rights to the song.
 As Virgin retained the synchronisation rights, the Verve received a percentage of the money earned from the advertisement.
-In 1999, Loog Oldham sued ABKCO, saying he was owed up to £1 million in mechanical royalties for the use of the "Last Time" sample.
+In 1999, Oldham sued ABKCO, saying he was owed up to £1 million in mechanical royalties for the use of the "Last Time" sample.